Warping/ObjectTracker/README.md

 later on.

 # Adjustable Parameters
-\nTarget and Projectile Speed
+Target and Projectile Speed

-\nTarget Acceleration
+Target Acceleration

 Target and Turret Position

 Number of turrets

 # Features to Add

 Multiple Target selection

 Adjustable effective firing radius

 Ability to account for variation in target position and velocity changes at large distances